Australasian Society for Experimental Psychology: The Society

-As of 2006, the society has had one permanent executive member: Professor David Badcock as its Registered Public Officer.
-The remainder of the executive each year are the members of that year's conference organizing committee.
+As of 2023, the society has had one permanent executive member: Emeritus Professor David Badcock as its Registered Public Officer.

+The remainder of the executive each year are the members of that year's organizing committee of the Experimental Psychology Conference.
 Professor Badcock coordinates the activities of the society, including finding the next year's organizing committee chairperson.
 People who register for the conference become members of the society for that year.